Aliases for AAAS Gene

 GeneCards Summary for AAAS Gene

 AAAS (Aladin WD Repeat Nucleoporin) is a Protein Coding gene.
 Diseases associated with AAAS include Achalasia-Addisonianism-Alacrima Syndrome and Spastic Paraparesis.
-Among its related pathways are Cellular Senescence (REACTOME) and Transport of Mature Transcript to Cytoplasm.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and Cellular response to heat stress.

 UniProtKB/Swiss-Prot Summary for AAAS Gene